marimeireles/journey/content/english/organization/index.md

 A strong applicant submits thoughtful contribution period tasks, and edits their work when feedback is given.

 We encourage mentors to value communication first.
-Journey's goal is to help colaborators learn and grow their open source skills.
+Journey's goal is to help collaborators learn and grow their open source skills.
 Growth cannot happen without communication and collaboration.
 We encourage mentors to value applicants who communicate during the contribution period.

 We encourage mentors to value the quality of the applicant's contribution period tasks, over the number of contribution period tasks that an applicant completes.
 It is risky to accept an applicant who submits many small contributions with little substance.
 These small contributions may not be enough to judge whether the applicant will be successful during the colaboration period.